 TransXChange 2.5 includes a small number of enhancements to improve support for accessibility and to integrate NaPTAN 2.5 changes to support Eire.
+In order to provide an underlying conceptual model and facilitate a long term harmonisation, the changes are based on NeTEx elements wherever possible.

 - Functional - PTIC-083 NaPTAN change: Support for Eire locations on NaPTAN stops: - ITM (Irish Transverse Mercator) allowed as grid type. - Multiple Grid translations allowed. - PTIC-086 NaPTAN change: StopAccessibility added to StopPoint to allow stop level overrides of accessibility data. - PTIC-087 Accessibility Support - IFP 156 Operator Booking Lines: - Operator extended with AccessibilityBooking information element. - IF145 Mode Accessibility: - Add new elements to WheelchairEquipment, booking required, guide dog, etc. - Add AssistanceService to Operational group and to Service. - Add StopAccessibility to StopUsage.
-Allows stop level overrides - Add Availability Condition to Equipment. - Technical - The version number attribute on a TransXChange document was previously a fixed value (e.g. 2.1, 2.4, etc.).
+Allows stop level overrides - Add Availability Condition to Equipment. - Align with JourneyWeb: - Allow a Transport Submode to be specified. - ServiceFacilitySet added to Operational data describe service properties such as fare classes, catering, toilets, aligned with JoruneyWeb. uSes a subset fo NeTEX. - Technical - The version number attribute on a TransXChange document was previously a fixed value (e.g. 2.1, 2.4, etc.).
 It is now a variable that defaults to the current value (e.g. 2.5).
 This makes it easier for implementers to use a single schema binding with documents that conform to earlier releases.